 Mother Earth Whispers is a unique opportunity for leadership, development and coaching for Organizations, Communities and Businesses.

 Our customized organizing system fosters success.
 We offer a wide range of private and inclusive workshops, training and coaching packages, all professionally designed based on your specific requirements.
 Combining contemporary and traditional methodologies guides effective leadership in our current economy.
 Essentially a reinvention of self within organizations positively leads the organization through transformative action.
-Incorporating Indigenous knowledge, values and teachings increases the emotional, intellectual, physical, spiritual and social intelligence of individuals rippling throughout the organization.
-Balance within one self creates balance in the Organization.
+Incorporating Indigenous knowledge, values and teachings increase the emotional, intellectual, physical, spiritual and social intelligence of individuals rippling throughout the organization.
+Balance within oneself creates balance in the Organization.

 Mowachaht/Muchalaht First Nations BC